-I adjusted with the footer for quite a while, trying to change it to the size I wanted.
-Eventually, I was able to figure it out, but it was not as intuitive as the website’s body section.
+I adjusted the footer for quite a while, trying to change it to the size I wanted.
+Eventually, I could figure it out, but it was not as intuitive as the website’s body section.

 Editing the contact form

 The other item I spent significant time trying to edit was the “contact us” form.
-I’d try to move the whole contact form to a different section of the page, but then maybe just the name field would move.
-I spent a significant amount of time putting the name field back and trying to move the whole contact form as a unit.
-Eventually, I was able to get everything where I wanted, but it wasn’t as seamless and intuitive as other parts of the build.
+I’d try to move the whole contact form to a different page section, but then maybe just the name field would move.
+I spent significant time putting the name field back and trying to move the whole contact form as a unit.
+Eventually, I could get everything where I wanted, but it wasn’t as seamless and intuitive as other parts of the build.

 Can You Build a Professional Website on Wix?

-Absolutely, Wix is one of the best when it comes to DIY web design.
+Wix is one of the best when it comes to DIY web design.
 I love how they have been building out their platform.
-Their developers have worked hard to build an intuitive platform with a lot of tutorials and walkthroughs.
+Their developers have worked hard to build an intuitive platform with many tutorials and walkthroughs.

 They have drastically improved their templates over the past decade.
 A small business owner can easily find a site that will work for their needs and fits their taste.
 Their customer service is some of the best in the industry as well.
 There are a few minor annoyances- but honestly, they are negligible.

-Wix can help you build your site and jumpstart your marketing- which shows their commitment to entrepreneurs and DIY web design.
+Wix can help you build your site and jumpstart your marketing, showing their commitment to entrepreneurs and DIY web design.

 What is Weebly?

 Weebly is not as widely used at Wix and Squarespace.
-However, for some, it may be a great platform to make a straight forward website.
+However, it may be a great platform to make a straightforward website for some.
 Let’s dive into Weebly and check out the pros and cons.

 Is it easy to get started on Weebly?

 Absolutely.
 Weebly makes it incredibly easy to get started.
-You don’t even need to confirm your e-mail address before you get started.
-Simply add all of your information, and they will send you through their set-up questionnaire.
+You don’t need to confirm your e-mail address before starting.
+Add all your information, and they will send you their setup questionnaire.

 How much does Weebly Cost?